lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 ### max_points_on_attrs and max_points_on_action

 This is the maximum number of chargen points a character can spend on attributes and action skills.
-Ratings 1-2 (for attributes) and 1 (for action skills) are not counted towards the total.
+Ratings 1-2 (for attributes) and 1 (for action skills) are **not** counted towards the total.

 Attributes cost 2 points per dot and skills cost 1 point per dot.
-For exmple - setting `max_points_on_attrs` to 10 would allow you to buy 5 attribute dots above level 1-2.
+For exmple - setting `max_points_on_attrs` to 10 would allow you to buy 5 attribute dots above level 2.

-Note: These limits also apply to XP spent after chargen, unless modified by the `dots_beyond_chargen_max` setting (see [Configuring FS3 XP](/tutorials/config/fs3skills_xp.html)).
+Note: These limits also apply to XP spent after chargen, unless modified by the XP settings (see [Configuring FS3 XP](/tutorials/config/fs3skills_xp.html)).

 ### max_skills_at_or_above and max_attrs_at_or_above